Transfer and Continuing Education Students

 - All transfer students must have a transcript evaluation completed by the CSB/SJU registrar’s office with regard to total credits that will be counted toward a degree from CSB/SJU.

-- Courses that transfer students would like evaluated for meeting pre-requisite courses or required courses in the nutrition major (all areas of concentration) should be evaluated by the Nutrition Department Chair and/or the Dietetics Program Director
+- Courses that transfer students would like evaluated for meeting pre-requisite courses or required courses in the Nutrition major should be evaluated by the Nutrition Department Chair and/or the Dietetics Program Director

-For the Didactic Program in Dietetics or general Nutrition Major:
+For the Didactic Program in Dietetics or Nutrition Major:

 - Introductory sequence in chemistry, for example, one semester of general chemistry and one semester of introduction to organic and biochemistry